farzanyazdanjou/coconut-open-api-js/README.md

 Retrieve a set of location suggestions based on the given query. _(not publicly available yet)_

+- `supporting(method: number)`

+Set a filter which will tell the API to return locations that are supported by the given meeting method.

 - `take(limit: number)`

 Set the limit which you want returned.